 It should go without saying that this is a non-smoking classroom.
-This includes e-cigarettes and vaporizers.
+This includes e-cigarettes.
 If you do smoke before coming to class, please brush your teeth and wash your hands.
 You have no idea how bad you smell.

 You are responsible for acquiring the required reading.
 To the extent possible, I will use my best efforts to make most of it available to you in a digital format.
 I will not, however, provide hard copies for you.
-When we are scheduled to read in class, I encourage you to either bringa hard copy of the required reading with you on your laptop.
+When we are scheduled to read in class, I encourage you to either bring a hard copy of the required reading with you on your laptop.
 Wireless access may be limited in the classroom, so please have the reading downloaded before you come to class.
 In all events, plan ahead.

 Adult subject matter and language will be encountered in some class materials and, to the extent that is relevant, may be discussed in class.
 Academic freedom is enshrined in the Nevada State Constitution.
 Being offended by certain writings, images or material, is not an excuse for not completing an assignment.
-You are encouraged to express these feelings during class discussion, in your written work or with me personally in a scheduled appointment.
+You are encouraged to express these feelings during class discussion, in your written work, or with me in a private appointment.

-Assessments: Students are graded individually (i.e., not on a curve) based on individual performance as a whole and demonstrated progress toward (a) participation in class discussion and critique; (b) general grasp of the subject matter; (c) extent to which the student demonstrated genuine effort; (d) extent to which the student contributed complex and original insights into texts or issues; (e) extent to which the student enhanced or served as a stimulus to the participation of others; and, (f) progress toward completion of lab hours or crew assignment.
+Assessments: Students are graded individually (i.e., not on a curve) based on individual performance as a whole and demonstrated progress toward (a) participation in class discussion and critique; (b) general grasp of the subject matter; (c) extent to which the student demonstrated genuine effort; (d) extent to which the student contributed complex and original insights into texts or issues; and (e) extent to which the student enhanced or served as a stimulus to the participation of others.

-Grading: 25% attendance and punctuality 25% reading, research and participation in class discussion and critique 50% successful completion of assignments and lab hours
+Grading: 25% attendance and punctuality 25% reading, research and participation in class discussion and critique 50% successful completion of assignments